mminer/mminer.github.com/_posts/2019-11-17-methodic-branding-refresh.md

 ---

 [^1]: The isometric aesthetic is definitely in right now.
-It'll probably look dated come the new year, but hey that's fashion baby.
+It'll look dated come the new year, but hey that's fashion baby.

 [^2]: There are pages and pages of talented designers on Fiverr producing isometric graphics.
-A nice perk of jumping on a bandwagon is that you have plenty of options.
+A perk of jumping on a bandwagon is that you have plenty of options.